 You can file this appeal online with the Social Security Administration.
 The appeal must be filed within 60 days of receiving notice of the initial denial.

 After filing for appeal, your application will be reviewed by the same DDS office that reviewed your initial application.
 However, different medical examiners will review your reconsideration appeal than those who assessed the initial denial.

 Still, unlike the Initial Stage, where approximately 35% of claims are approved - the Reconsideration Stage sees only around 12-15% of cases approved each year.
-In general, getting a decision in the Reconsideration Stage takes at least 6 months.
+In general, getting a decision in the Reconsideration Stage takes around 10 months.

 It is important to review the initial DDS denial to try to spot potential mistakes.
 For example, the initial DDS examiners might have failed to consider evidence you submitted.
 In addition, there might have been a technical reason that your claim was denied at the Initial Stage.

 You also might have additional medical evidence from treatment that occurred after you filed your initial claim for disability.
 You should be certain to send the Social Security Administration updated medical records whenever possible.

 A knowledgeable disability attorney can help assess the reasons for your initial denial and determine the best path forward to get that decision reversed.